2014 Zenica mine disaster

 The 2014 Zenica mine disaster was a mining accident that occurred on 4 September 2014 at the coal mine "Raspotočje" in Zenica, Bosnia and Herzegovina.

 Background

 After a 3.5 Richter-scale earthquake hit Zenica on 4 September 2014, causing a rock burst in the coal mine "Raspotočje", 34 miners remained trapped inside the mine.
 All miners were trapped more than 500 meters below the surface, but were provided with fresh air.

 Casualties

-Out of the 34 miners who were trapped inside the mine, 5 were killed, while the remaining 29 were slightly injured.
+Out of the 34 miners trapped inside the mine, 5 died, while the remaining 29 sustained minor injuries.